garystafford/spring-music-docker/README.md

        Address: tcp://192.168.99.100:12375
 ```

 Running the `docker exec -it music_proxy_1 cat /etc/hosts` command, we should observe that WeaveDNS has automatically added entries for all containers to the `music_proxy_1` container's `/etc/hosts` file.
-WeaveDNS will also remove the addresses of any container that die.
+WeaveDNS will also remove the addresses of any containers that die.
 This offers a simple way to implement redundancy.

 ```text
 gstafford@gstafford-X555LA:$ docker exec -it music_proxy_1 cat /etc/hosts